The 8 top challenges facing overseas lawyers wanting to move to Hong Kong

 Capital markets (both equity capital markets and debt capital markets) remain the ‘hot potato’ in Hong Kong and China (particularly with Hong Kong IPOs), whilst the demand for M&A and Private Equity lawyers has leaped in recent years, with more China outbound investments and private equity firms ramping up activity.
 This year is no exception, with more PE-backed cross-border deals, particularly in the Guangdong region of southern China, forecast.

 If you have at least 4 years of experience in both IPOs and M&A deals, in conjunction with strong Chinese/English language skills and local qualification, and you’re spoiled for choice.
-In addition to these practice areas, funds, banking & finance, litigation, regulatory (financial services and competition) are all in demand in Hong Kong.
+In addition to these practice areas, funds, international arbitration, banking & finance, litigation, regulatory (financial services and competition) are all in demand in Hong Kong.

 5. Brand association